 Fault sources.
-Approaches to assess M{max} for fault sources are based on empirical relations between the maximum rupture area of a fault and M{max} accounting for the fault kinematics (e.g., Wells & Coppersmith, 1994; Vakov, 1996; Mohammadioun & Serva, 2001; Leonard, 2010; Striling et al., 2002; 2013).
-Summaries and discussions of the method and its uncertainties are included in Stirling & Godet (2012) and IAEA (2015c, page 95 ff).
+Approaches to assess M{max} for fault sources are based on empirical relations between the maximum rupture area of a fault and M{max} accounting for the fault kinematics (e.g., Wells & Coppersmith, 1994; Vakov, 1996; Mohammadioun & Serva, 2001; Striling et al., 2002; 2013).
+Summaries and discussions of the method and its uncertainties are included in Stirling & Godet (2012) and IAEA (2015, p.
+95 ff).

 The maximum rupture area of a fault that is used as an input to the assessment may be equal to the total dimension of a fault, or to a segment of a fault which is believed to rupture during a seismic event.
 The concept of fault segmentation derived from the common observation that especially long faults do not rupture along their entire length during one single earthquake (e.g., King & Nabelek, 1984; Schwartz & Coppersmith 1984; Tsutsumi & Okada, 1996; Zhang et al., 1991).
 Dynamic fault rupture may be impeded at geometric fault segment boundaries such as changes in fault strike, increase of the number of faults or the width of the fault zone, increased fault complexity, stepover of fault segments, or branch lines of splay faults (Zhang et al., 1991).
 Among these, significant fault bends are regarded to act as the strongest impediments during dynamic rupture propagation.
-Further discussion on the effectivity of fault steps in arresting dynamic rupture is provided by Wenousky (2006, 2008).
-The author particularly showed that dynamic rupture may continue over fault steps smaller than a certain size indicating that attempts "to place limits on the probable length of future earthquakes on mapped active faults" by the evaluation of fault steps may be not be straight forward (Wenousky, 2006).

-In cases where it is possible to precisely define the 3D geometry of a fault, fault segment dimensions may consequently be used for constraining the maximum fault surface, which is expected to break during single earthquakes, and to assess M{max} (e.g., Beidinger & Decker, 2011).
-It must, however, be noted that in many cases such detailed fault analyses will not be available.
+In cases where it is possible to precisely define the 3D geometry of a fault, fault segment dimensions may consequently be used for constraining the maximum fault surface, which can break during single earthquakes, and to assess M{max} (e.g., Beidinger & Decker, 2011).
+It must, however, be noted that in many cases such detailed fault analyses will not available.
 Erroneous assumptions of fault segmentation may lead to underestimating M{max} as it has been the case in the 2011, Tohoku earthquake.
-In cases where reliable and detailed studies on the subsurface geometry are not available the total fault area should consequently be used to estimate M{max} .
-Estimates of M{max} based on fault size should as far as possible be compared to by paleoseismological data and modelling results.
+In cases where reliable and detailed studies on the subsurface geometry are not available the total fault area should consequently be used to assess M{max} .